Introduction to PostgreSQL List Tables

 The output will be as follows:

-Now we will learn how to list the tables using psql metacommands.
-Metacommands are short commands that are compact and easy to use for database administrators as the psql evaluates this and converts it to SQL queries if required and stored in system tables.
+Now, we will learn how to list the tables using psql metacommands.
+Metacommands are short commands that are compact and easy for database administrators as the psql evaluates them and converts them to SQL queries if required and stored in system tables.
 We can use either

 \dt or \dtables

-metacommand to list out the user-created and user-defined tables.
+metacommand to list out the user-created or user-defined tables.
 The output will be as follows –

-As there are no tables present in our newly created database its saying that Did not find any relations.
-Let’s create a new table and check whether it is getting retrieved or not.
+Since no tables are present in our newly created database, the system states that it did not find any relations.
+Let’s create a new table and check if we can retrieve it.

 CREATE TABLE educba